-What does the Catholic Church teach about the Holy Sacrifice of the Mass?
-The Catholic Encyclopedia defines the Holy Sacrifice of the Mass as the action of the Church which makes present on our altars the very same sacrifice of Jesus offering Himself to the Father in atonement for the sins of mankind on the cross at Calvary.
+The Holy Sacrifice of the Mass makes present on our altars the very same sacrifice of Jesus offering Himself to the Father in atonement for the sins of mankind on the cross at Calvary.
 Yes, the very same sacrifice of Jesus on the cross on Good Friday transcends the limitations of time and space and is made present on our altars.
-It is not a symbolic gesture nor a repetition but is Calvary made present on every altar until the end of time.
-Transubstantiation is that Eucharistic miracle whereby the bread and wine, by the power of the Holy Spirit, is changed in substance into the Body and Blood of Christ at the words of

-Consecration, while retaining the appearances of bread and wine.
-"This is My Body...This is My Blood."
-Jesus is the Eternal High Priest speaking those words in the person of the ordained priest.
+It is not a symbolic gesture nor a repetitious act but is Calvary made present on every altar until the end of time.
+Transubstantiation is that Eucharistic miracle whereby the bread and wine, by the power of the Holy Spirit, is changed in substance into the Body and Blood of Christ at the words of Consecration, while retaining the appearances of bread and wine.
+"This is My Body ...
+This is My Blood."
+Jesus is the Eternal High Priest speaking those words in the person of the ordained priest, an alter Christus.
 Jesus is both Priest and Victim at every Mass.
-After the Consecration, we can no longer speak of bread and wine but only of the Body and Blood of Christ.

 This miracle can only happen with a duly ordained priest, the correct formula or words spoken, and the matter of unleavened wheat bread and grape wine.
-Per the encyclopedia, the Mass and the Eucharist, which means thanksgiving, are distinct.
-The Mass is the sacrifice offered in conjunction with Christ's self-offering on the cross, but the Eucharist is the permanent gift of the Body and Blood of Jesus under the species of bread and wine for the nourishment of our souls on our pilgrimage to God.
+The Mass and the Eucharist, which means thanksgiving, are distinct.
+The Mass is the sacrifice offered in conjunction with Christ's self-offering on the cross, but the Eucharist is the permanent gift of the Body and Blood of Jesus under the species of bread and wine for the nourishment of our souls on our pilgrimage to God, a foretaste of the heavenly banquet.
+It is a sacred meal where we become what and who we eat and become one body with all who partake of the One Bread.
 One receives the whole Christ whether he or she receives Holy Communion under the one species or both, whether with a fragment of the consecrated host or the host in its entirety.
-It is a magnanimous gift of love to have the

-Body and Blood of Christ reserved in our tabernacles for adoration and as a pledge of Christ's continuing Presence with us until the end of time.
+It is a magnanimous gift of love to have the Body and Blood of Christ reserved in our tabernacles for adoration and as a pledge of Christ's continuing Presence with us until the end of time.
 He has not left us orphans.
 (Our Sunday Visitor's Catholic Encyclopedia, Pages 368-373.)

-How do we increase our understanding of and reverence for the Most Holy Sacrifice of the Mass?
-In his encyclical on the Eucharist, Mysterium Fidei, September 3, 1965, Pope Paul VI refers to the Eucharist as both sacrifice, an offering, and sacrament, a meal anticipating the heavenly Supper of the Lamb.
+How do we increase our reverence and love for the Most Holy Eucharist?
+Pope Paul VI's encyclical, Mysterium Fidei, refers to the Eucharist as both sacrifice, an offering, and sacrament, a meal anticipating the heavenly Supper of the Lamb.

-"At the Last Supper, on the night when He was betrayed, our Savior instituted the

-Eucharistic Sacrifice of His Body and Blood.
-He did this in order to perpetuate the Sacrifice of the Cross throughout the centuries until He should come again, and so to entrust to His beloved Spouse, the Church, a memorial of His Death and Resurrection: a sacrament of love, a sign of unity, a bond of charity, a paschal banquet in which Christ is eaten, the mind is filled with grace, and a pledge of future glory is given to us."
+At the Last Supper, on the night when He was betrayed, our Savior instituted the Eucharistic Sacrifice of His Body and Blood.
+He did this in order to perpetuate the Sacrifice of the Cross throughout the centuries until He should come again, and so to entrust to His beloved Spouse, the Church, a memorial of His Death and Resurrection: a sacrament of love, a sign of unity, a bond of charity, a paschal banquet in which Christ is eaten, the mind is filled with grace, and a pledge of future glory is given to us.